huzaifa1712/BookingSystem/README.md

 # BookingSystem
-Computer Science IA prototype built using Java and SQL in Netbeans.
-Prototype of a booking system made for final Computer Science IA.
+Computer Science IA prototype of a booking system built using Java and SQL in Netbeans.